PriyaLakshmii/Spam_Classifier/README.md

 This project contains the following files:

 * spam_classifier.ipynb: Jupyter Notebook containing the code for training and testing the spam classifier model.
-* spam.csv: The dataset used for training and testing the model.
+* spam.tsv: The dataset used for training and testing the model.

 To run the project, open the spam_classifier.ipynb file in Jupyter Notebook.